Gas Fee Reconciliation: The Small Number That Breaks the Tie-Out (2026)

 Gas Fee Reconciliation: The Small Number That Breaks the Tie-Out

-- Uncaptured gas = the wallet won't tie to the chain — the missing amount is the unreconciled gas.
+- Uncaptured gas is exactly why the wallet will not tie to the chain; the missing amount is the unreconciled gas.

-- Routing differs by purpose: gas to acquire → cost; operating → expense; on disposal → reduces proceeds.
+- Routing differs by purpose: gas to acquire an asset becomes part of cost, gas for an operating action is an expense, and gas on a disposal reduces proceeds.

-- Native-asset gas on unrelated token activity must be reconciled against the native-asset balance — a frequent unexplained shortfall.
+- Native-asset gas spent on unrelated token activity must be reconciled against the native-asset balance, a frequent unexplained shortfall.

-- Reconciliation (capture all gas, tie to chain) is distinct from accounting routing (where each lands) — both must hold.
+- Reconciliation (capturing all gas and tying to the chain) is distinct from accounting routing (where each amount lands); both must hold.

-- Routing is framework-/fact-specific, auditor-confirmed.
-Not accounting advice.
+- Routing is framework- and fact-specific and auditor-confirmed.
+This is not accounting advice.

 Why gas breaks reconciliations

-Gas is paid in the native asset on almost every action; each is tiny so it gets ignored, but collectively material, and it directly reduces the native-asset balance.
-Uncaptured/unreconciled gas → the native-asset wallet won't tie to the chain — the missing amount is exactly the unreconciled gas.
-The classic small-number-large-aggregate failure; the fix is capturing gas as a first-class item (part of wallet-to-ledger reconciliation).
+Gas is paid in the native asset on almost every action.
+Each fee is tiny, so it gets ignored, but collectively the fees are material and they directly reduce the native-asset balance.
+Uncaptured or unreconciled gas is the reason a native-asset wallet will not tie to the chain: the missing amount is exactly the unreconciled gas.
+It is the classic small-number, large-aggregate failure, and the fix is capturing gas as a first-class item (part of the wallet-to-ledger reconciliation process).

 Expense, cost, or proceeds reduction?